Jordan-Pierce/yolo-tiling/README.md

     target=dst,
     config=config,
-    num_viz_samples=15,                     # Number of samples to visualize show_processing_status=True             # Show the progress of the tiling process progress_callback=progress_callback     # Optional callback function to report progress (see below) )
+    num_viz_samples=15,                     # Number of samples to visualize show_processing_status=True,            # Show the progress of the tiling process progress_callback=progress_callback     # Optional callback function to report progress (see below) )